silverstripe/silverstripe-session-manager/README.md

 ### Logout across devices

-Session-manager provides an explicit way to terminate individual sessions and their attached "remember me" tokens.
+Session-manager provides an explicit way to terminate individual sessions and their attached "Keep me signed in" tokens.
 So this module sets `SilverStripe\Security\RememberLoginHash.logout_across_devices` to `false`.

 To restore the old behaviour with session manager installed, add the following YML config to your project: